xacaciax/acacia-readme/README.md

 #### Virtual meetings
 I'm a planner and as an engineer I like to protect my time for deep work and flow time.
 If a meeting can be asynchronous and/or replaced with a Slack message/exchange or email, then do that.
 If you find the issue/problem/topic too large, amorpheous, or complex for a Slack exchange, then Slack DM me for an ad hoc sync (Slack huddle, Zoom, etc.)

-Meeting Dos:
+Dos:
-- Schedule it ahead of time
+- Schedule ahead of time
-- Share context ahead of time
+- Share context ahead of time: context switching is cognitively costly so please help me by sharing any context in the form of documents, agenda, etc. ahead of time.
-- Be clear about the goal of the meeting and what we are trying to achieve
+- Be clear about the goal of the meeting and what we are trying to achieve: have an agenda, state the goal of the meeting at the begining of our time together

+Don'ts
+- Expect me to show up to a scheduled meeting if I have not accepted the invite
-- Stay accountable to work toward stated goal
+- Invite me to meetings without a clear goal or purpose

 #### Slack
 Generally, the easiest way to get in touch with me.
 I try to stay on top of Slack and respond in less than an hour during the workday.
 One exception is meetings.
 I don't multi-task, I typically catch up on Slack between meetings.
 There are times when I get deep into debugging or flow and may not respond for an extended amount of time, if this is the case, I will usually say so.